meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ## A look at Mist
 Mist is a __tool__ to browse and use Dapps (Decentralized Apps).
 We will be using this more as a UI for our contract testing on the blockchain.
-You can download it [here](https://github.com/ethereum/mist/releases) at the bottom of the page.
+You can download it [here](https://github.com/ethereum/mist/releases).

-If you have skipped over the __account__ setup on Geth in the previous section, don't worry.
+If you have skipped the __account__ setup on Geth in the previous section, don't worry.
 We will go over that again, but within Mist.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">
     <div class="col-md-offset-3 col-md-6" style="padding: 0;">